It is easy to make a book that you will be proud to share

 If you only want a few copies, Blurb starts out by talking about creating a book project as a keepsake.

-Trade books also include a free ISBN and bar code.
+For authors, there are multiple formats and cover choices for trade books.
+As a bonus, all trade books also include a free ISBN and bar code.

 Bookbaby is generally more focused on self-publishing authors who want to sell their books.